 04 of 07

 Is that store-bought bag of seed mix really the best thing for your hamster?
-Do hamsters need other proteins, fruit, or vegetables other than what comes in the seed mixture?
-Find out what a hamster really needs to be eating.Continue to 5 of 7 below.
+Probably not, because hamsters need a variety of other proteins, fruits, or vegetables to keep them healthy and happy.Continue to 5 of 7 below.

 05 of 07

 Does your hamster bite?
-Does your child not want to play with their hamster anymore since it bit them?
-Learn how to not startle your hamster, entice them to climb onto your hand, gain their trust, and avoid those bites!
+If it has bitten your child, he or she may not want to play with the hamster anymore.
+You can learn how to combat biting by, for instance, not startling your hamster, enticing it to climb onto your hand, and gaining its trust.

 06 of 07